 Fund for Development of Eastern Region of the RS - which assist in development projects in the eastern region of the Republic of Srpska - approved a loan to the Bank.
 The repayment was agreed in accordance with the repayment schedules to the end users of the loans.
-Interest is charged at the rate of 6-month EURIBOR as adjusted for percentage points in accordance with the criteria for adjustment of interest rates pursuant to the Framework Agreement applied to the Investment Development Bank of the Republic of Srpska Banja Luka credit facilities.
+Interest rate is charged at the rate of 6-month EURIBOR as adjusted for percentage points in accordance with the criteria for adjustment of interest rates pursuant to the Framework Agreement applied to the Investment Development Bank of the Republic of Srpska Banja Luka credit facilities, except for housing loans financing lines where interest rate is fixed.

 Housing Fund of the RS, Banja Luka has provided a loan to the Bank for financing the purchase, reconstruction, and extension of homes.
 The repayment was agreed in accordance with the repayment schedules to the end users of the loans.
-Interest is charged at the rate of 6-month EURIBOR as adjusted for percentage points in accordance with the criteria for adjustment of interest rates pursuant to the Framework Agreement applied to the Investment Development Bank of the Republic of Srpska Banja Luka credit facilities.
+Interest rate is fixed pursuant to the Framework Agreement applied to the Investment Development Bank of the Republic of Srpska Banja Luka credit facilities.